russelsantos19/100-days-of-code/r1-log.md

 ### R1D15
 Today I show my code to my mentor and he suggests things I need to change in my design.
 So I change my design and make it more simple and easy to understand for the end-user.
 I thank God for my mentor!

+### R1D16
+I accomplished a little today.
+I just study on vuex and on how can I link two different vue.js components in my project.
+I learn something and code little.
+I wish I could be faster these following days.